• Home

 How Can EMDR Help You?

-Have you ever found that certain memories, sensations, or even smells can suddenly bring back distressing experiences, no matter how hard you try to keep them at bay?
-These ‘stuck’ memories can affect daily life, often resurfacing in unexpected ways like nightmares, flashbacks or panic attacks.
-This can affect your confidence, self-esteem and relational patterns, whilst also leading to anxiety and/or depression.
+Have you tried counselling and/or psychotherapy, but are still suffering from a dysregulated nervous system?
+Are you able to make rational sense of your problems, but are still unable to resolve these in an emotional or physiological sense?
+Unprocessed traumatic memories can affect daily life, often resurfacing in unexpected ways that can affect your mental state.
+This can adversely affect your confidence, self-esteem and relational patterns, whilst also leading to anxiety and/or depression.
 Eye Movement Desensitisation and Reprocessing (EMDR) offers a proven path to address these disruptive effects from trauma, helping you regain control and peace of mind.

 The EMDR Process and Its Scientific Foundation

-When a person is involved in a traumatic event, their brain may be unable to fully process what is going on, and this can lead to the memory of the event becoming stuck so that it remains very intense and vivid.
+When a person is involved in a traumatic event, their brain may be unable to fully process what is going on, and this can lead to the memory of the event becoming stuck.
 The memory can be easily triggered, and they can re-experience what they saw, heard and smelt, as well as the full force of the distress.
+The experience of trauma can also be stored in their body, which leads to an easily dysregulated nervous system.

-An EMDR therapist will ask the person to recall the traumatic event while they use bilateral stimulation to move the persons eyes from side-to-side.
+An EMDR therapist will ask the person to recall traumatic events while they use bilateral stimulation to move the persons eyes from side-to-side.
 These side-to-side sensations seem to effectively stimulate the “stuck” processing system in the brain so the person can reprocess the information more like an ordinary memory.
-This reduces the intensity of the distress.
+This reduces the intensity of the distress and the adverse effect on their nervous system.

 Key Benefits